 If I hire a bike how can I be sure that the bike will fit?

 Obviously the best fit you can usually hope for is your own bike as that is what you are most used to.
 That said we are confident that our choice of quality bikes, and experience of fitting people to bikes, is such that you won’t be disappointed.
-We fit people to their hire bikes based on their height and bike inseam –see below for notes on how to measure this - which we ask you to provide at the time of booking.
+We fit people to their hire bikes based on their height and bike inseam (we gather these details after you have booked on the tour).
 We don’t just ask you for your bike frame size because different manufacturers calculate frame sizes differently.
-In addition we also carry extra handlebar and seat stems to enable us to make further adjustments to suit the needs of the individual rider.
+In addition we also carry extra handlebar and seat stems, saddles and spacers to enable us to make further adjustments to suit the needs of the individual rider.

 We are happy to transport any soft or fold down bike case along with us in the trailer on tour.
 However space is at a premium in our vans so if you choose to bring a hard case this will need to be couriered to the final hotel of the trip.
 This cost will be passed on to you but we are happy to arrange this for you.
 Please let us know if you require this service.